shelleywong/CSCI211-Course-Materials/Programs/program04.md

 > Note: Remember that the extraction operation on `cin` uses the type of the variable that follows the `>>` operator to determine how it interprets the characters read from input.
 Thus, if you expect an integer but the user enters something that is not an integer, the extraction operation fails.
 A [stream function](http://www.cplusplus.com/reference/ios/ios/) such as good() or fail() may be useful for checking if the user entered valid input.

+* If you are unclear about how the calculator should work, examine the provided test files.
+Each test has files for input (.in), output (.out), error output (.err), and exit status (.exit).
+Think about any cases that are not covered by the provided tests, and create your own tests for these cases.
 * Make sure that you are correctly managing dynamic memory.
 * Start today.